 The following factors are generally considered when we place a candidate on assignment.
+Please note that some localities have specific requirements for predictive scheduling and AZI always adheres to the applicable state, local or federal laws.
 This list is not all-inclusive, and you should not rely on this list as a promise for any specific assignment:

-Ability means the present ability to perform the entire essential job functions listed on the job description (either with or without a reasonable accommodation if disabled or medically required);
+Ability means the present ability to perform the entire essential job functions listed on the job description (either with or without a reasonable accommodation as per ADA).

-- Able to meet all pre-employment requirements; - Availability for shift and duration of assignment; - Priority given, if placed previously at client (no guarantee); - Having a track record as a reliable temporary employee is helpful for placement.
+- Able to meet all pre-employment requirements. - Availability for shift and duration of assignment. - Priority given, if placed previously at client (no guarantee). - Having a track record as a reliable temporary employee is helpful for placement.
 But if you are new to the temporary staffing industry, we will help you achieve success.
-But your work ethic is in your hands; - The ability to be professional to all in the workplace and not engage in any form of harassment, discrimination, retaliation or hostile conduct. - Order in which completed application was received will govern when we have multiple candidates who apply for the same temporary assignment.
+But your work ethic is in your hands. - The ability to be professional to all in the workplace and not engage in any form of harassment, discrimination, retaliation or hostile conduct. - Order in which completed application was received will govern when we have multiple candidates who apply for the same temporary assignment.